themanual/blog/README.md

 Then, build the site with `jekyll build --drafts --future`.
 This includes drafts, even in the future.

-To launch a local server that auto-builds whenever a post changes, do `jekyll server --watch --drafts --future`.
+To launch a local server do `jekyll server --watch --drafts --future` and open `http://0.0.0.0:4000`.

 ## Developing the site